 For a quick icing, simply thin powdered sugar with a little dairy-free milk beverage.
 In this picture, I used 1/2 cup powdered sugar, 1 tablespoon So Delicious unsweetened dairy-free coconut milk beverage, and 1/8 teaspoon vanilla extract.
 My icing was quite thin.
 I would start with just 2 teaspoons milk beverage and drizzle in more drops as needed.

-Feedback on this recipe from Janina via Facebook: “I made these last weekend.
+Thanks to Janina for providing feedback on this recipe via Facebook: “I made these last weekend.
 They disappeared in less than 1 day.
 Yummy!”

 Special Diet Notes: Wild Blueberry Scones

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.